How many residents are in your program?

 What is your ED’s standing in your hospital?

 Our department is well-regarded and well-represented within the hospital.
 We work alongside some incredible attendings who still work clinically despite their administrative duties and as such are always working to improve our department.
-Walking through our department you might bump into Cooper’s Co-President/CEO Dr. Anthony Mazzarelli (aka our attending, Mazz) or our Department Chair and member on the Board of Trustees, Dr. Michael Chansky (aka our attending, Chan, or “boss,” as he is affectionately known).
+Walking through our department you might bump into Cooper’s Co-President/CEO Dr. Anthony Mazzarelli (aka our attending, Mazz) or our Department Chair and member on the Board of Trustees, Dr. Michael Chansky (aka our attending, Chan, or “Boss,” as he is affectionately known).
+We as residents also enjoy interacting (and learning from) a plethora of consulting services.

 What is your department like?

-Our department is a family and we’re very proud of that.
-From the attendings to the residents to the nurses and techs, we are all on a first name (or first nickname) basis.
+Our department really is a family and we’re very proud of that.
+From the attendings to the residents, nurses, and techs, we are all on a first name (or nickname) basis.

 What fellowships does Cooper offer?